 Lo, the year was 2011 when companies operating online learned the Copyright Office was going to launch an online registration system for DMCA agents to replace the horse and buggy paper registration system then in place.
-And lo did we wait.
-And wait.
-And wait some more.
-Now, after only five years and what is likely more money spent than one could remotely justify, the magic day is upon us.
-The Copyright Office is launching the new online DMCA agent registration system on December 1, 2016.
+And lo did we wait…and wait…and wait some more.
+Now, after only five years, the magic day is upon us.
+The Copyright Office is launching a new online DMCA agent registration system on December 1, 2016.

 Be still, my beating heart.

 The story of the online DMCA agent filing system is one so truly ludicrous that one would be remiss not to mention it before digging into the latest developments.
-The DMCA was enacted in 1998.
+President Clinton signed the DMCA into law in 1998.
 The Copyright Office started accepting online filings for copyright matters in 2008, but not DMCA agent registrations – the law that specifically addresses the online copyright environment!
 Mind you, the “eCO” registration system launched in 2008 covered other copyright filings for online and offline matters, just not the DMCA.

-In typical government fashion, the Copyright Office ignored criticism regarding the lack of an online agent filing system until 2011 when it published a notice indicating an online system would soon be available to soothe the frustration of those attempting to use the paper filing system.
-Despite the fact the paper registration form only consists of one page, the Copyright Office could not get its act together in 20ll.
+In typical government fashion, the Copyright Office ignored criticism regarding the lack of an online agent filing system.
+Then in 201, the Office published a notice indicating an online system would soon be available to replace the paper filing system.
+Despite the fact the paper registration form only consists of one page, the Copyright Office could not get its act together in 2011 or in…

 Five years to convert a one-page paper registration form into a digital system.
 A digital system which already had a database!